 Detailed dimensions for all the shelters can be found on the product pages.
 We also have interactive 3D models with 6 ft (1.83 m) tall humans inside them to visualize how it feels to be inside a Tarptent.

 Silicone-coated nylon (Silnylon) tents have to be seam-painted because they cannot be machine seam-taped — Silicone is an inorganic substance that doesn’t take a Poly-urethane (PU) seam tape.
-Seam-sealing fills the seam holes created when the tent is sewn.
-This helps to block water penetration and the good news is that silicone is very long lasting and never needs to be sealed again.
+Seam-sealing blocks water from entering the seam holes created when the tent is sewn.
+The good news is that the silicone is very long lasting, so your tent will only need to be sealed once.
 We do not include this process in our base cost but do offer

 .
 They include a brush, a glove, and some pre-mixed silicone solution.